awsdocs/amazon-ec2-user-guide/doc_source/instance-types.md

 ## Instances built on the Nitro System<a name="ec2-nitro-instances"></a>

 The Nitro System is a collection of AWS\-built hardware and software components that enable high performance, high availability, and high security\.
-In addition, the Nitro System provides bare metal capabilities that eliminate virtualization overhead and support workloads that require full access to host hardware\.
 For more information, see [AWS Nitro System](http://aws.amazon.com/ec2/nitro/)\.

+The Nitro System provides bare metal capabilities that eliminate virtualization overhead and support workloads that require full access to host hardware\.
+Bare metal instances are well suited for the following:
++ Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments
++ Applications that require a non\-virtualized environment for licensing or support

 **Nitro components**